British Airways Avios are a very handy mileage currency to have. With short flights starting at 4,500 miles one way there are some

 good great deals to be had.
 This is especially true for USA domestic flights on American Airlines and US Airways.

 The catch with Avios is that when you have a layover each separate flight segment prices separately.
 For example if you were to redeem Avios to fly Chicago to Atlanta with a layover in Charlotte the Avios points price would normally be 9,000 Avios in economy or 27,000 Avios in First.
 This is the sum of 2 separate flights (ORD-CLT and CLT-ATL) at 4500 or 13,500 each.
 Having a connection pushes up your cost in terms of how many points you need to redeem for the flights.
+In case you are afraid or simply hate flying, click on this useful reference and read how you can make your flight experience better.

 In some cases you can find flights that are marketed as “Direct” (not nonstop!) and both segments have the same flight number.
 If this is the case British Airways will consider this 1 single flight and price it accordingly.
 Using the above example US Airways shows Flight 745 as ORD-ATL.
 When you look at award availability on the AA website you see it as 2 flights with the same flight number.
 If you look at the same flights through British Airways’ award search you see it as 1 flight and it prices as 1 flight in terms of how many miles are required to redeem.